tiny-dancer/notes/runiac_origin_story.md.1.md

 ## Starting fresh: Runiac

-Appreciating we were building the foundation of a fortunate 6 healthcare company's public cloud presence hTaking a fresh Starting fresh we realized we needed to eliminate
+Appreciating we were building the foundation of a fortunate 6 healthcare company's public cloud presence that will last for many years to come.
+We approached our delivery needs with a fresh look.
+The resulting mission, create an environment where:

+- No pipeline changes are required Taking a fresh Starting fresh we realized we needed to eliminate
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM0NDczNTUwOF19
+eyJoaXN0b3J5IjpbMjcwNjc5MDI5XX0=
 -->